117 new cases of COVID-19, no deaths on Tuesday

 |0

-In total, 20 patients with SARS-CoV-2 are being treated at the Famagusta General Hospital including six in the Increased Care Unit.
-Moreover, nine patients are being treated at the COVID-19 unit of the Nicosia General Hospital and six patients are being treated at the Increased Care Unit.
+In total, 20 patients with SARS-CoV-2 are being treated at the Famagusta General Hospital including five in the Increased Care Unit.
+Moreover, 14 patients are being treated at the COVID-19 unit of the Nicosia General Hospital and four patients are being treated at the Increased Care Unit.

-Some 18 patients are being treated at the COVID-19 unit of the Limassol General Hospital and nine in the Increased Care Unit.
-Also five patients are being treated at the COVID-19 unit of the Larnaca General Hospital and nine patients are being treated at the COVID-19 unit of the Paphos General Hospital.
-Finally, 18 patients are being treated in the ICUs including two who are not intubated.
+Some nine patients are being treated at the COVID-19 unit of the Limassol General Hospital and seven in the Increased Care Unit.
+Also three patients are being treated at the COVID-19 unit of the Larnaca General Hospital, nine patients are being treated at the COVID-19 unit of the Paphos General Hospital, and one patient is being treated at the Paphos Hospital’s Increased Care Unit.
+Finally, 15 patients are being treated in the ICUs including two who are not intubated.